 (2) Despite subsection (1), no debt incurred for the general purposes of The Salvation Army shall be secured upon any property which is for the time being held upon trust for the Social Work of The Salvation Army.

-(3) Any moneys raised on any property which is for the time being held upon trust for the Social Work of the Salvation Army shall only be used for the purposes of the said Social Work.
+(3) Any moneys raised on any property which is for the time being held upon trust for the Social Work of The Salvation Army shall only be used for the purposes of the said Social Work.

-[Section 10 amended by No. 19 of 2010 s.
+[Section 10 amended: No. 19 of 2010 s.
 51.]

 11. Power to sell